Skip to main content

 • Ubuntu Server 23.04

 Container RuntimeWhilst any docker compatible container runtime should work (e.g., podman), only the official Docker engine has been tested and certified to work.
-See installation instructions here
+See Docker installation instructions here.
+There are specific notes later in this document if you wish to use podman instead of Docker, see Podman Container Runtime.

-Note: Most integration jobs operate with <1GB of RAM but the memory requirement will depend on the number of entities being handled.
-Some integrations may require 2-10GB or available memory.
+Most integration jobs operate with <1GB of RAM but the memory requirement will depend on the number of entities being handled.
+Some very large integration instances, those handling millions of entities, may require 10GB+ of available memory.

 The Collector host should have sufficient local storage to hold logs for the various services.